Ryxai/express-jdt-validator-middleware/README.md

 # express-jdt-validator-middleware

-An express middleware written in the style of [express-json-validator-middleware](https://github.com/simonplend/express-json-validator-middleware)
+An express middleware written in the style of and inspired by [express-json-validator-middleware](https://github.com/simonplend/express-json-validator-middleware).
-This version is written in typescript and employs the JDT features to enable parsing of JSON schemas into full Typescript objects.
-Further documentation to come but you should be familiar with using JTD via AJV first go [the AJV Typescript page](https://ajv.js.org/guide/typescript.html) and the [documentation for JDT implemented in AJV](https://ajv.js.org/json-type-definition.html) for further details about schema implementations.
+This version is written in Typescript and employs JDT features of AJV to enable parsing of JSON schemas into full Typescript objects.
+You should be familiar with using JTD via AJV schemas first.
+For further information  go [the AJV Typescript page](https://ajv.js.org/guide/typescript.html) and the [documentation for JDT schemas for AJV](https://ajv.js.org/json-type-definition.html) for further details about schema implementations.
 Please note that the JTD has not been completely [approved yet](https://datatracker.ietf.org/doc/rfc8927/).

 ## Installation